SNAP Benefits in Indiana: How to Apply and Qualify

 You can find your specific payment date in our Indiana deposit schedule.

-See Indiana EBT deposit schedule for 2025
+See Indiana EBT deposit schedule 2026

 How to Check Your EBT Card Balance